ashishsinha2005/Analytics_Models/138.A-B-testing-with-Machine-Learning-master/README.md

 ## Action
 - Executed A/B tests on multiple versions of the feature using advanced techniques like Bayesian Model, Decision Tree, XGBoost, and Synthetic Test-Control.
--  Employed statistical hypothesis testing and utilized Bagging, Boosting, and Ensembling methods to evaluate and optimize the feature’s performance across different user segments.
+-  Employed statistical hypothesis testing and utilized Bagging, Boosting,H2O, and Ensembling methods to evaluate and optimize the feature’s performance across different user segments.

 ## Result
 - The A/B testing strategy successfully increased the feature's adoption rate by 20% and improved customer satisfaction scores by 15%.